 However, when it comes to consuming clay, you need to be careful about the brand you buy.
 Just because the product has healing clay written on it doesn’t mean you should consume it.
-Be on the look out for food grade quality bentonite clay like Redmond Trading Company Clay & Clay Terra Calcium Bentonite Clay.

 In all cases, it’s best to consult your primary care physician before you start using bentonite clay internally.
 It’s better to be safe than sorry.